wwkimball/wwkimball-postfix/README.md

 * Controls every line in every postfix configuration file, both vendor- and user-supplied.
 * Optionally controls the postfix service.

 This is one of a generation of Puppet modules that fully extends control over the subject resources to Hiera.
-Use modules like this where you'd rather express your infrastructure as data without any further Puppet code beyond the modules that make this possible.
+Use modules like this where you'd rather express your infrastructure as data without any further Puppet code.

 ## Setup